in

 veggie egg sandwich at lunch for weight loss

 On top of fulfilling your protein requirement, this dish is also quite low in sodium and delivers many other essential nutrients.
-Eggs are generally taken as a low sodium food item as it contains less than 140mg of sodium.

-The other item included is lettuce which is not only low in sodium but is also a low-calorie vegetable that gives you many minerals like potassium and magnesium and vitamins like vitamin C and vitamin K.
+The other item included is lettuce, which is not only low in sodium but is also a low-calorie vegetable that gives you many minerals like potassium and magnesium, and vitamins like vitamin C and vitamin K.

-To include this into your breakfast, you can take 2 slices of bread and place the lettuce leaves in it, boil an egg and mash it, then spread it on top of the lettuce.
+To include this in your breakfast, you can take 2 slices of bread and place the lettuce leaves in it, boil an egg and mash it, then spread it on top of the lettuce.

-• Corn and tomatoes salad
+• Corn and tomato salad

-Boiled corn is generally low in sodium and on top of that it is rich in vitamin C which is an antioxidant so, it serves to protect you from any oxidative damage which can otherwise lead to a number of diseases including cancer.
+Boiled corn is generally low in sodium, and on top of that, it is rich in vitamin C, which is an antioxidant, so it serves to protect you from any oxidative damage, which can otherwise lead to a number of diseases, including cancer.
 One more benefit is the fiber content of corn.

 Tomatoes, on the other hand, have a sodium content even lower than corn.
 A large raw tomato contains about 9 milligrams of sodium only so it falls into the category of very low sodium vegetables.
-This one has an antioxidant called lycopene which protects from serious diseases as well.
+This one has an antioxidant called lycopene, which protects from serious diseases as well.

 So, all in all, a ‘corn and tomato salad’ is the perfect dish to start your day with.